Microsoft Flight Simulator (2020 video game): Features

 The Standard edition of Flight Simulator includes over 20 flyable aircraft; the Deluxe has five more, and the Premium Deluxe edition has ten additional airplanes compared to the basic version.
 Most of the aircraft are of American, French, or German origin, with a few manufactured by Austrian, Czech, and Slovenian companies.
 Aircraft included in the Deluxe version include those manufactured by Diamond Aircraft, Cirrus Aircraft, and Textron Aviation Inc., while aircraft exclusive to the Premium Deluxe version includes the Boeing 787-10 Dreamliner and the Cessna Citation Longitude, and several general aviation aircraft.
 Flight Simulator includes around 37,000 manually edited airports from around the world based on real-world satellite images.
 The Standard, Deluxe, and Premium Deluxe edition include, respectively, 30, 35, or 40 hand-crafted airports that replicate their real-world counterparts.
 Airports in the Deluxe edition include those in the United States, Europe, and Africa, while those exclusively for the Premium Deluxe version include Heathrow and Dubai Airports, in addition to those from the US and Europe.

-The addition of third-party aircraft and airports are also supported within the simulator, as are additions of other services.
+The addition of third-party aircraft and airports, including those from Flight Simulator X are supported within the simulator, as are additions of other services.
 Virtual Air Traffic Simulation Network (VATSIM) and the International Virtual Aviation Organisation (IVAO) are examples of online flight-simulation networks supported within Flight Simulator since release that allow pilots to talk to human air traffic controllers (instead of the AI ones) and to each other where there is no ATC coverage.
 These services add to the realism of flight simulators, and VATSIM was even used in 2008 to test proposed real-world changes to ATC before implementation.
 Many of the third-party add-ons are repaints or exclusive liveries.
 In addition, there are other add-ons (mods) for things such as recording flights, and a weather mod designed by Weather Preset Pro.
 The Microsoft team has said that they "welcome [all third party developers] onboard," and that they are "critically important".
 To simplify things, an in-game marketplace was created on the game's website featuring a variety of third-party content.
-This also includes the stock world updates, and some third-party mods such as A32NX by FlyByWire Simulations for the Airbus A320neo control systems.
-The team is also committed to introducing new paid downloadable content (DLC) every "two or three months".
+This includes the stock world updates, and some third-party mods such as A32NX by FlyByWire Simulations for the Airbus A320neo control systems.
+The team is committed to introducing new paid downloadable content (DLC) every "two or three months".

-Flight Simulator is compatible with Flight Simulator X (2006) third-party aircraft.
-It also has a "legacy" option to enable a flight model from Microsoft Flight Simulator 1.0 (1982).